-Upon the alleged father's request for genetic testing, DCSE shall require all parties to submit themselves for genetic testing.
+Upon the alleged father's request for genetic testing, DCS shall require all parties to submit themselves for genetic testing.
 The following steps will be followed when the alleged father requests genetic testing at the initial interview:

-- The child support worker will secure the alleged father's signature on the form A121, Stipulated Agreement for Genetic Testing, and if possible, the A128, Joint Petition to Determine Paternity and Other Relief.
-After signing the form A121 and, if possible, the form A128, the child support worker will perform the staff-assisted genetic testing collection of the alleged father on-site.
+- The child support worker will secure the alleged father's signature on the form A121, Stipulated Agreement for Genetic Testing, no if possible, the A128, Joint Complaint to Determine Paternity and Other Relief.
+After signing the form A121 or, if possible, the form A128, the child support worker will perform the staff-assisted genetic testing collection of the alleged father on-site.
 If the child support worker cannot perform the staff-assisted genetic testing collections, the child support supervisor or a designee trained in staff-assisted genetic testing collections shall perform the genetic testing collection.
 If the child support supervisor or a designee is not available to perform the genetic testing collection, then the alleged father shall be scheduled with an appointment so he can be collected at a later time. - The A121 is an agreement that allows for genetic testing to be conducted once signed by the alleged father.
-The A128 serves as a waiver of service of process once signed by the alleged father, thereby setting a court date for paternity and support issues to be addressed pending genetic testing results.
-If the alleged father's genetic testing sample cannot be collected on-site by DCSE upon request, the A128 also sets/schedules the genetic test appointment.
+The A128 is an agreement that allows for genetic testing to be conducted and serves as a waiver of service of process once signed by the alleged father, thereby setting a court date for paternity and support issues to be addressed pending genetic testing results.
+If the alleged father's genetic testing sample cannot be collected on-site by DCS upon request, the A128 also sets/schedules the genetic test appointment.
 If the court allows for a paternity judgment to be obtained pursuant to the filing of an A128, the A128 should always be used if a judicial determination of paternity is needed.